RoyalHighgrass/Convert-a-Chromebook-Debian-host-system-to-latest-version-of-Kali-Linux-host-system-Fully-automated-/README.md

 3 - Execute file. ( **./chromebook_kali_config.sh** ).
 **note** - The entire process of a full host system conversion can take up to 3 hours or more depending on your system specs.
-**note** - User inputs regarding system configurations required roughly about an hour into the process.
+**note** - User inputs regarding system configurations required at the start & roughly about an hour into the process.
 The process will be paused until user inputs are provided.
 Once provided the process will continue for at least another hour.
-Once complete, shutdown or logout of linux.
+Once complete, shutdown linux.

 4 - Shutdown device.

 5 - Turn on device.
 **note** - None Chromebook users are likely to be taken straight to the *kali xfce4 desktop*, although this is where any problems are likely to occur.
 **note** - Start Penguin if using a Chromebook.
-Launch kali xfce4 desktop with *gox* command. ( **gox** ).
+Launch kali xfce4 desktop with *gox* terminal command. ( **gox** ).
 **note** - Once the *xfce4 desktop* has launched, click on the menu button & search for '**Synaptic Package Manager**', right click on it & select '*Edit application*'.
 Replace existing command with '*gox_lauch*'.
 Click save.
-Now SPM can be used to install & uninstall packages.
+Now *SPM* can properly be used to install & uninstall packages.

-6 - Shutdown kali xfce4 desktop with *xgo* command. ( **xgo** ). *Shutdown linux normally*.
+6 - Shutdown kali xfce4 desktop with *xgo* terminal command. ( **xgo** ). *Shutdown linux normally*.